greg1125/SOC-Detection-Engineering-lab/README.md

-# SOC-Detection-Engineering-lab

-**Project Overview**
+<u>SOC Detection Engineering Lab – Elastic SIEM + Adversary Simulation</u>
+<u>Project Overview</u>

-This project demonstrates the design and implementation of a simulated Security Operations Center (SOC) environment capable of detecting, analyzing, and responding to malicious activity within a controlled lab network.
-The goal of the lab is to replicate a simplified real-world security monitoring pipeline where endpoint activity is collected, analyzed by a SIEM platform, and escalated through an incident response workflow.
+    This project demonstrates the design and implementation of a simulated Security Operations Center (SOC) environment capable of detecting, analyzing, and responding to malicious activity within a segmented lab network.
+The environment replicates the operational workflow used by modern security teams by collecting endpoint telemetry, analyzing events through a centralized Security Information and Event Management (SIEM) platform, and escalating incidents through an automated ticketing system.

-The environment simulates both attacker behavior and defensive monitoring, allowing detection rules to be developed and validated against realistic attack scenarios.
-Adversary activity is generated using a dedicated attack host and command-and-control infrastructure, while endpoint telemetry is collected by a centralized logging system.
-Detection rules in the SIEM identify suspicious behavior and automatically generate alerts that feed into an incident tracking system.
+    The lab environment simulates both attacker behavior and defensive monitoring, allowing detection rules to be tested against realistic attack scenarios.
+Malicious activity is generated using an adversary simulation host and command-and-control infrastructure, while endpoint telemetry is collected through centralized logging agents deployed across monitored systems.

-The result is a full attack → detection → alert → investigation → ticket workflow, which mirrors the operational processes used by many modern SOC teams.
+    The end result is a complete attack → detection → alert → investigation → ticket workflow, mirroring the security monitoring pipeline used in real-world SOC environments.

-****Objectives****
+<u>Project Objectives</u>

-The primary objectives of this project were:
+    The primary goal of this project was to design and deploy a working SOC monitoring environment capable of detecting malicious behavior within a controlled network.

+    Key objectives included:

-• Design and deploy a segmented SOC lab network
+    • Designing a segmented virtual SOC lab network
-• Implement centralized log collection using a SIEM platform
+    • Deploying centralized log collection using Elastic SIEM
-• Simulate adversary techniques within the lab environment
+    • Simulating attacker behavior within the environment
-• Develop detection rules capable of identifying malicious behavior
+    • Creating detection rules to identify malicious activity
-• Generate alerts and integrate them with an incident ticketing system
-• Document investigation workflows and incident response procedures
+    • Generating alerts based on detection logic
+    • Automating incident ticket creation through osTicket

-By achieving these objectives, the project demonstrates the core technical skills required in SOC analysis, detection engineering, and security monitoring.
+    By completing these objectives, the project demonstrates practical experience in security monitoring, detection engineering, and SOC incident response workflows.

-**High-Level Architecture**
+<u>Lab Architecture</u>

-The lab environment is built using virtual machines within a local hypervisor.
-Each component represents a typical system found in enterprise security environments.
+    The environment is built using multiple virtual machines deployed within a local hypervisor.
+Each system represents a component typically found in enterprise security monitoring environments.

-The infrastructure consists of several key components:
+    The architecture is composed of several functional layers responsible for generating telemetry, collecting logs, analyzing events, and escalating incidents.

-  **Attacker Simulation Layer**
+Attack Simulation Layer

-  A dedicated attack workstation is used to simulate adversary behavior.
-This system performs controlled attack scenarios against the lab endpoints to generate security telemetry.
+    A dedicated adversary simulation host is used to generate malicious activity within the environment.
+This system performs controlled attack scenarios against monitored endpoints in order to produce realistic security telemetry.

-  These activities include:
+    Examples of simulated attack activity include:

-  • Brute force authentication attempts
+    • brute force authentication attempts
+    • remote command execution
-  • Command and control communication
+    • command and control beaconing
-  • Endpoint compromise simulations

-The purpose of this layer is to generate realistic security events that the monitoring stack must detect.
+    These activities allow the monitoring infrastructure to detect and respond to behavior that resembles real adversary techniques.

-  **Command and Control Infrastructure**
+Command and Control Infrastructure

-  A command and control (C2) server is deployed within the lab environment to simulate post-compromise attacker behavior.
-Compromised endpoints establish beacon communication with this server, mimicking the behavior of malware communicating with an attacker-controlled system.
+    A command and control (C2) server is deployed within the lab environment to simulate the behavior of compromised endpoints communicating with attacker infrastructure.

+    After a system is compromised, it establishes outbound communication with the C2 server, replicating the behavior of malware that periodically contacts attacker-controlled systems.

-  This enables the detection of:
+    This enables the monitoring system to detect behaviors such as:

     • suspicious outbound network connections
-  • beaconing behavior
+    • beaconing activity
-  • unauthorized process execution
+    • unauthorized command execution
-  • abnormal endpoint activity

-This layer introduces realistic adversary behaviors beyond simple authentication attacks.

-  **Endpoint Layer**
+Endpoint Layer

-  The lab includes both Windows and Linux servers that represent monitored endpoints within an enterprise network.
+    The monitored environment includes both Windows and Linux systems that represent enterprise endpoints within the network.

-  These systems generate telemetry such as:
+    These systems generate telemetry including:

-  • authentication attempts
+    • authentication events
-  • process execution events
+    • process creation activity
     • network connections
-  • system log activity
+    • system logs

-  Endpoint monitoring agents are installed on these systems to collect and forward log data to the centralized monitoring platform.
+    Each endpoint runs a telemetry collection agent that forwards system activity to the centralized monitoring platform.

-  **Telemetry Collection Layer**
+Telemetry Collection Layer

-  Endpoint telemetry is collected using Elastic Agent, which operates as a unified data collection agent.
-The agent gathers system activity from each monitored host and forwards it to the central logging infrastructure.
+    Endpoint telemetry is collected using Elastic Agent, which acts as a unified data collection agent capable of gathering logs from multiple sources.

-  The agents are centrally managed through Fleet Server, which provides:
+    Agents are centrally managed through Fleet Server, which provides centralized management for agent enrollment, configuration, and policy enforcement.

-  • centralized policy management
-  • agent enrollment
+    Fleet enables administrators to:

+    • enroll and manage monitoring agents
-  • configuration distribution
+    • deploy configuration policies
-  • health monitoring
+    • monitor agent health
+    • update data collection rules

-  This architecture allows security telemetry from multiple endpoints to be aggregated into a single analysis platform.
+    This architecture allows telemetry from multiple systems to be aggregated into a single analysis platform.

-  **SIEM and Analysis Layer**
+SIEM and Log Analysis Layer

-  The core of the monitoring environment is the Elastic Stack, which functions as the Security Information and Event Management (SIEM) platform.
+    The core monitoring platform used in this project is the Elastic Stack, which functions as the Security Information and Event Management (SIEM) system.

-  The stack consists of:
+    The stack consists of two primary components:
-  **
-    Elasticsearch**
-    Stores and indexes all collected log data.

-   **Kibana**
+    Elasticsearch

+    Elasticsearch stores and indexes all collected security telemetry, allowing large volumes of event data to be searched and analyzed efficiently.

+    Kibana

-   Provides the visualization interface used to search logs, create dashboards, and build detection rules.
+    Kibana provides the visualization and analysis interface used to search logs, build dashboards, create detection rules, and investigate alerts.

-   Within this platform, collected telemetry is analyzed to identify suspicious behavior using custom detection rules.

-Detection Engineering
+    Together, these tools allow analysts to monitor system activity and identify suspicious behavior across the environment.

+<u>Detection Engineering</u>

+    Custom detection rules were created within the SIEM platform to identify specific adversary behaviors generated during attack simulations.

-Detection rules were developed to identify several simulated attack techniques.
-These rules analyze log events and trigger alerts when suspicious patterns are observed.
+    These rules analyze event logs and trigger alerts when suspicious patterns are detected.

-Examples of detection logic implemented in this lab include:
-**
-SSH Brute Force Detection**
+SSH Brute Force Detection

-Multiple failed authentication attempts against a Linux server are monitored.
-When the number of failed login attempts exceeds a threshold within a short time window, the SIEM generates a detection alert.
+    This detection rule identifies repeated failed authentication attempts against a Linux server.

+    If multiple login failures occur within a short time window from the same source IP address, the SIEM generates a detection alert indicating a potential brute force attack.

-This detection relies on Linux authentication logs and analyzes fields such as:
+    Relevant log fields include:

     • username
     • source IP address
     • authentication result

-**RDP Brute Force Detection
+RDP Brute Force Detection

-**
-Windows authentication events are monitored to identify repeated failed login attempts against administrative accounts.
+    Windows authentication logs are monitored to detect repeated failed login attempts targeting privileged accounts.

-This detection analyzes Windows Security Event logs and identifies patterns such as:
+    The detection logic analyzes Windows Security Event logs to identify patterns such as:

-• repeated Event ID 4625 failures
+    • repeated Event ID 4625 login failures
-• login attempts targeting privileged accounts
+    • login attempts targeting administrative accounts
     • authentication attempts originating from a single source IP

-**Command and Control Detection**
+Command and Control Detection

-The lab also simulates endpoint compromise through C2 beacon activity.
-Detection rules monitor network and process events that may indicate communication with a command and control server.
+    The lab environment also simulates compromised endpoint behavior through command and control communication.

+    Detection rules monitor endpoint telemetry for suspicious outbound network activity and abnormal process behavior that may indicate remote command execution.
-This includes identifying:

-• abnormal outbound network connections
-• suspicious process behavior
-• endpoint activity associated with remote command execution

-**Alerting and Incident Workflow**
+<u>Alerting and Incident Workflow</u>

     When a detection rule identifies suspicious behavior, the SIEM generates an alert containing detailed information about the event.

     Each alert includes:

-• the affected host
+    • affected host
     • source IP address
     • user account involved
     • detection rule name
     • event timestamp
-• associated log data

-These alerts represent potential security incidents that require analyst investigation.
+    These alerts represent potential security incidents that require investigation.

-**Automated Ticketing Integration**
+<u>Automated Incident Ticketing</u>

-To simulate a real SOC incident response process, alerts generated by the SIEM are automatically forwarded to an incident tracking system.
+    To simulate a real SOC incident response workflow, alerts generated by the SIEM are automatically forwarded to osTicket, an open-source ticketing system.

-This project integrates the monitoring platform with osTicket, an open-source ticketing system commonly used for IT service management.

     When a detection rule triggers:

-The SIEM generates an alert.
+    1. The SIEM generates an alert.

-The alert triggers an automated action.
+    2. The alert triggers a webhook action.

-The alert information is sent to the ticketing system via webhook.
+    3. Alert data is forwarded to osTicket.

-A new incident ticket is created for analyst investigation.
+    4. A new incident ticket is created.

-This workflow simulates how modern SOC teams convert detection alerts into trackable security incidents.
+    This automation demonstrates how security alerts are converted into trackable incidents within SOC operations.

-**Security Monitoring Dashboards**
+<u>Security Monitoring Dashboards</u>

-Custom dashboards were created in the SIEM interface to visualize security activity within the environment.
+    Custom dashboards were created within the SIEM interface to visualize security activity across the environment.

     These dashboards provide visibility into:

     • authentication failures
+    • detection rule triggers
     • endpoint alerts
     • network activity
-• detection rule triggers
-• host security events

-Dashboards allow analysts to quickly identify unusual activity patterns and monitor the health of the environment.
+    Dashboards enable analysts to quickly identify suspicious patterns and monitor the health of the environment.

-**Incident Investigation Workflow**

-When alerts are generated, analysts can investigate them through the SIEM interface by examining the associated log events.

-Typical investigation steps include:

-Reviewing the detection alert details

-Identifying the affected host and user account

-Examining related authentication or network logs

-Determining whether activity represents malicious behavior

-Escalating the incident through the ticketing system

-This process simulates the typical triage workflow followed by SOC analysts.

-**Skills Demonstrated**
+<u>Skills Demonstrated</u>

-This project demonstrates hands-on experience with several core cybersecurity disciplines:
+    This project demonstrates hands-on experience in several key cybersecurity disciplines:

-Security Monitoring:
-Deploying a SIEM platform and collecting endpoint telemetry.
+    • Security Information and Event Management (SIEM) deployment

-Detection Engineering:
+    • Detection rule engineering
-Creating detection rules capable of identifying adversary behavior.

-Threat Simulation:
-Generating attack activity to test monitoring capabilities.

-Incident Response Workflow:
-Escalating alerts into trackable security incidents.
+    • Endpoint telemetry collection
+    • Threat simulation and adversary emulation
+    • Incident response workflows

-Security Infrastructure Design:
+    • Security automation
-Designing and deploying a segmented SOC lab architecture.

-**Technologies Used**
+<u>Technologies Used</u>

     Elastic Stack (Elasticsearch, Kibana)
     Elastic Agent
     Fleet Server
     Mythic Command and Control Framework
     Kali Linux
     Windows Server
     Ubuntu Server
     osTicket
     VMware Workstation

-**Future Improvements**
+<u>Future Improvements</u>

-Several additional enhancements could expand the capabilities of this environment:
+    Several enhancements could further expand the capabilities of this environment:

     • Active Directory attack simulation
     • lateral movement detection
-• integration of endpoint detection and response tools
-• automated response actions (SOAR workflows)
     • honeypot deployment for threat intelligence collection

-These improvements would further replicate enterprise SOC capabilities and expand the detection coverage of the lab.
-**
-Conclusion
-**
+    • automated response actions (SOAR integration)

+<u>Conclusion</u>

-This project demonstrates the complete lifecycle of security monitoring within a SOC environment.
-By combining adversary simulation with centralized log analysis and automated incident tracking, the lab replicates many of the workflows used by real-world security teams.
+    This project demonstrates the full lifecycle of security monitoring within a SOC environment.
+By combining adversary simulation, centralized log analysis, detection engineering, and automated incident tracking, the lab replicates many of the workflows used by modern security operations teams.

-Through this implementation, the project showcases practical experience in building and operating a security monitoring environment capable of detecting, analyzing, and responding to suspicious activity.
+    Through this implementation, the project showcases practical experience in building and operating a security monitoring environment capable of detecting, analyzing, and responding to malicious activity.